zudochkin/awesome-newsletters/README.md

 * [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
 * [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 * [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
+* [ActReact](https://www.actreact.io).
+Learn React from the best content in the community, weekly in your inbox.

 #### AngularJS
 * [AngularJS Weekly Newsletter](http://www.ng-newsletter.com/).
 The free, weekly newsletter of the best AngularJS content on the web.